Subhashri Roy Updated On: 18 Jan, 2020 14:29 IST

 UCEED 2020 aspirants should also have an eye for details.
 They should also have abilities such as analysing, reasoning, classifying, inferring and predicting.

-- It is a plus point if candidates are well aware of environmental factors such as climate, population, water, vegetation, pollution, weather, natural resources etc..
-They should also be aware of implications of these environmental factors on the design of products, images, infrastructure, and environment.
+It is a plus point if candidates are well aware of environmental factors such as climate, population, water, vegetation, pollution, weather, natural resources etc..
+They should also be aware of the implications of these environmental factors on the design of products, images, infrastructure, and environment.

 Awareness of history of art, sculpture, and literature is essential.

 Candidates are also expected to be aware of the social and cultural connection with the design, history of the designed artifact, and socially responsible and environmentally sustainable design responses.